morgan-williams3/FosterCareProject/README.md

 ## Methodology

 In order to understand whether there is racial/socioeconomic overrepresentation among foster families and to examine the reality of foster care matching, the analysis employs the Adoption and Foster Care Analysis and Reporting System 2015 (AFCARS) dataset.
-Such data is compiled by the Department of Health and Human Services (HHS), the Administration for Children and Families (ACF), and Children’s Bureau (CB).
+Such data is compiled by the Children’s Bureau (CB) within the Administration for Children and Families (ACF).

 The dataset is exhaustive as it provides data on children who enter foster care, their entries and exits, placement details, and foster/adoptive parent information, which helped us identify adoption trends.
 The dataset of course also provides data on the social and racial background of the children in the foster care system, as well as racial information of caretakers, both 1st and 2nd foster caretakers.